bitrich-info/bitsocket/index.md

 # What do we offer?

 - licence for commercial usage
-- customization and integration tailored for your needs
+- customization and integration tailored to your needs
 - documentation how to deploy and run the server
-- support for your operation
+- service support
 - adding your exchange to [xchange-stream](https://github.com/bitrich-info/xchange-stream) client library

 # What it costs?